Storage Subsystem Analysis

 • NSS/DCSS Resident - This shows the megabytes of NSS and DCSS resident in storage.
 Again, look for large fluctuations.
 To drill down - use ESADCSS screen.

-• AddSpace - This shows the System and User owned resident space.
+• AddSpace - This shows the System and User owned resident space, which contains page tables.
 To drill down - use ESAASPC screen.
+This will go up if a server with large storage (say 2G-5G) logs on and the system is not set up to handle it.

 • VDISK Rsdnt - This shows the virtual disk storage in use.
 To drill down - use ESAVDSK/ESAUSPG screens.